litestar-org/litestar/docs/usage/3-parameters.md

     ...
 ```

-This doesn't look so well, and tools such as PyLint will complain.
-The solution here is to use `Parameter`:
+This doesn't look so good, and tools such as PyLint will complain.
+The solution here is to use [the Parameter function](#the-parameter-function):

 ```python
 from datetime import datetime